 Gardner’s Falls is not a strenuous walk, just a lovely stroll beside the Obi Obi Creek for 400 hundred metres.

 Calmer pools are safe for kids as long as parents keep their eyes on them.
-At the falls, you have a deeper waterhole which is popular with teenagers and adults.
+At the falls, there is a deeper waterhole, which is popular with teenagers and adults.

 Mary Cairncross Scenic Reserve

-The Mary Cairncross Scenic Reserve Rainforest Discovery is a 55-hectare subtropical rainforest that is a great place for all ages of the family.
+The Mary Cairncross Scenic Reserve Rainforest Discovery is a 55-hectare subtropical rainforest that is great for families of all ages.

-BBQs, picnic tables and parkland are available, or there is the Mountain View Cafe where you can enjoy your lunch or a snack.
-Don’t forget to put your rubbish in the bin or take it home with you.
+BBQs, picnic tables, and parkland are available, or there is the Mountain View Cafe, where you can enjoy your lunch or a snack.
+Remember to put your rubbish in the bin or take it home with you.

 Keep an eye out in the undergrowth for Pademelons and all the birds flitting about the branches.
-Also, watch out where you’re stepping as snakes and lizards may be on your path.
+Also, watch where you’re stepping, as snakes and lizards may be on your path.

-The best views across the Glasshouse Mountains and South East Queensland are also from up here.
+The best views across the Glasshouse Mountains and South East Queensland are from here.

 Maleny Botanic Gardens and Bird World

-Over 18 acres of beautiful gardens are there for you to freely wander around with ponds and viewpoints across the Glasshouse Mountains.
+Over 18 acres of beautiful gardens, with ponds and viewpoints across the Glasshouse Mountains, are available for you to freely wander around.

 Australia Zoo

-Home of the Crocodile Hunter, Australia Zoo is also home to Crocodiles.
-You’ll see the Crocodiles performing in the Crocoseum as well as the birds in flight show.
+Australia Zoo is home to the Crocodile Hunter and Crocodiles.
+You’ll see the Crocodiles performing in the Crocoseum and the birds in flight show.

-Shows are timed during the day, so you not only get to see all the animals here but others like Otters, Tigers and everyone’s favourite, the Koalas up close and awake.
+Shows are timed during the day, so you can see all the animals here, including Otters, Tigers, and everyone’s favourite, the Koalas, up close and awake.

-It’s an easy walk around the 1000 acres, exploring animals from all over the world.
-The zoo has been split into zones with Africa, Wetlands, Bindi’s Island, walk-through Kangaroos and Koalas, Snakes and the Tiger Temple.
+It’s an easy walk around 1000 acres, where you can explore animals from all over the world.
+The zoo has been split into zones: Africa, Wetlands, Bindi’s Island, walk-through Kangaroos and Koalas, Snakes, and the Tiger Temple.

 This part of SE Queensland is often overlooked when you travel here, but there is so much to see and do on the Redcliffe Peninsula.